Please read the information detailed below before attending your Silverstone bike track day; be prepared!

 The onus is on YOU the rider to ensure your motorcycle is within the Silverstone circuit noise regulations.
 If you are concerned that your motorcycle with or without a baffle, may exceed the above limit then always request a test prior to going on track.
 We are happy to do this and will retest as many times as required to ensure your motorcycle is within the noise limit.

 4 All riders when on circuit must wear either a complete one piece leather suit or a two piece zip together suit and the zip must be from hip to hip.
 Leather gloves and boots must also be worn.
 It is not compulsory but we advise that a back protector is worn.
 Helmets and leathers must be worn and fastened securely at all times when on the circuit.

-5 To attend the ‘Street Sport’ #1 and Novice* group you will need a full unrestricted or an A2 category licence issued by the DVLA (overseas country equivalent) and must be 20 years or over riding a minimum (35Kw) 47bhp motorcycle..
+5 To attend the ‘Street Sport’ #1 and Novice* groups you will need a full unrestricted or an A2 category licence issued by the DVLA (overseas country equivalent) and must be 20 years or over riding a minimum (35Kw) 47bhp motorcycle.

-6 For ‘Street Sport’ #2, ‘Ultimate Sport’, ‘Intermediate’ or ‘Advanced’ groups have a full unrestricted licence issued by the DVLA (overseas country equivalent) and must be 20 years or over.
+6 For ‘Street Sport’ #2, ‘Street Sport #3’, ‘Intermediate’ or ‘Advanced’ groups have a full unrestricted licence issued by the DVLA (overseas country equivalent) and must be 20 years or over.

 8 That you are in good health and that your eyesight is up to the standard required for a road driving/riding test and that you are not suffering from any other medical condition or disability which is likely to adversely affect your normal control of a motorcycle or which might make it unsafe for you to ride or participate in this track day or any other motorsport activity.